Valorant Ping Test

 How to Resolve ISP Peering Issues with Riot Servers

 Sometimes high latency has nothing to do with your home setup.
-ISP peering problems can increase round trip time RTT even if your bandwidth looks fine.
+ISP peering problems can increase round-trip time RTT even if your bandwidth looks fine.

 According to the Cloudflare networking glossary, ISP peering is the network interconnection between different internet providers and data centers that allows traffic exchange.
 If your ISP has weak peering agreement with Riot servers, traffic may travel through indirect transit networks.
 Congestion at an internet exchange point IXP can add 20 to 40ms due to routing inefficiency, especially during peak hours.